Cocoa: Co-Planning and Co-Execution with AI Agents: Introduction

 \section{Introduction}

-Since the advent of personal computing, researchers and practitioners in artificial intelligence (AI) and human-computer interaction (HCI) have set sights on developing intelligent AI agents that can help perform everyday computer-based tasks on our behalf \cite{Maes1994AgentsTR, Maes1996InterfaceA, Lieberman1997AutonomousIA, Horvitz1999PrinciplesOM}.
-Recent advancements in large language models (LLMs) and agent frameworks involving reasoning, planning, memory, and tool use \cite{Yao2022ReActSR, Sumers2023CognitiveAF, Schick2023ToolformerLM, Wang2023VoyagerAO, Kim2024HuskyAU} have accelerated the development of fully autonomous AI agents that can conduct complex tasks with varying degrees of success.
-These tasks include shopping online \cite{yao2022webshop}, writing software \cite{Yang2024SWEagentAI, Jimenez2023SWEbenchCL, devin-ai}, performing ``deep research'' to assemble a report based on web sources \cite{gemini-deep-research, openai-deep-research, perplexity-deep-research}, and general computer-based tasks \cite{anthropic-computer-use, openai-operator}.
-By contrast, turn-based and direct manipulation LLM systems that shift the burden of task planning and progress monitoring to users---such as chat or node-based interfaces~\cite{Suh2023SensecapeEM, Liu2024HowAP, Wu2021AICT, Pu2024IdeaSynthIR}---have become popular in HCI in recent years for offering users greater agency and control.
+Since the advent of personal computing, researchers and practitioners in artificial intelligence (AI) and human-computer interaction (HCI) have set sights on developing AI agents that can collaborate with humans to perform complex computer-based tasks \cite{Maes1994AgentsTR, Maes1996InterfaceA, Lieberman1997AutonomousIA, Horvitz1999PrinciplesOM}.
+For example, paradigms such as mixed-initiative interaction envisioned fluid human-AI collaboration with user-led direct data manipulation combined with AI-led autonomous task execution \cite{Horvitz1999PrinciplesOM}.
+Recent advancements in large language models (LLMs) and agent frameworks involving reasoning, planning, memory, and tool use \cite{Yao2022ReActSR, Sumers2023CognitiveAF, Schick2023ToolformerLM, Wang2023VoyagerAO, Kim2024HuskyAU} have accelerated the development of fully autonomous AI agents to tackle complex tasks, including shopping online \cite{yao2022webshop}, writing software \cite{Yang2024SWEagentAI, Jimenez2023SWEbenchCL, devin-ai}, performing ``deep research'' to assemble a report based on web sources \cite{gemini-deep-research, openai-deep-research, perplexity-deep-research}, and general computer use \cite{anthropic-computer-use, openai-operator, shaikh2025creating}.
+Despite the push towards full autonomy, recent work has recognized the importance of deeper human-agent \textit{collaboration} for not only bolstering agent performance on complex tasks \cite{Shi2024CanLM}, but also improving accessibility \cite{Peng2025MoraePP}, user control and trust \cite{Mozannar2025MagenticUITH, Huq2025CowPilotAF}, safety \cite{openai-operator}, and user agency more generally \cite{feng2025levels}, leading to the development of more collaborative human-agent systems, such as for web browsing \cite{Peng2025MoraePP, Huq2025CowPilotAF, Mozannar2025MagenticUITH} and general productivity \cite{Shao2024CollaborativeGA, openai-operator}.

-While some systems have attempted to balance AI and human agency by allowing users to review an agent's reasoning chains \emph{after execution} for verification \cite{openai-canvas, guo2025deepseek}, or to edit and confirm its plans \emph{before execution} \cite{gemini-deep-research, openai-operator}, few works have explored how to deeply involve and collaborate with users \emph{during} iterative planning and execution.
-We argue that effective human interaction with agents remains essential for agents to operate effectively and safely in the real world \cite{Kapoor2024AIAT, Shi2024CanLM}, such that human-AI teams can accomplish tasks that cannot easily be completed by humans or AI alone \cite{bansal2021does}.
-Realizing this vision demand deeper explorations into strategies for fostering synergistic collaboration between human users and AI agents \cite{Kapoor2024AIAT, collins2024building, Ibrahim2024BeyondSA}.